opendocsg/opendoc-state-courts-practice-directions-2021/PART-08-EVIDENCE–WITNESSES-AFFIDAVITS-AND-EXHIBITS.md

 ### ***Related documents***

-(8) Related documents (eg, correspondence and invoices) may be collected together and collectively exhibited as one exhibit arranged in chronological order, beginning with the earliest at the top, paginated in accordance with paragraph (3) above, and the exhibit must have a front page showing the table of contents of the items in the exhibit.
+(8) Related documents (*eg*, correspondence and invoices) may be collected together and collectively exhibited as one exhibit arranged in chronological order, beginning with the earliest at the top, paginated in accordance with paragraph (3) above, and the exhibit must have a front page showing the table of contents of the items in the exhibit.

 ## 63. Swearing or affirming of affidavits, statutory declarations and oaths